 Although Bakkt has not made a formal announcement, the exchange has plans to offer merchant services solutions to retail merchants eventually.
 This explains why Starbucks has partnered with Bakkt.
 This is simply another way for Bakkt to expand the mainstream use of Bitcoin and other cryptocurrencies.

 Bakkt is Not in Direct Competition with Digitex

 Digitex Futures is on the verge of opening a cryptocurrency futures exchange.
 Digitex will offer futures trading in BTC, ETH, and LTC.
 The beauty of Digitex is the fact that it offers commission-free trading.
 There are no fees of any kind.

 Additionally, Digitex has minted its own native cryptocurrency, DGTX.
 The token will be used by members of the crypto community who trade on the Digitex platform.
 All activity will be denominated in DGTX.
 This includes account balance, daily profit and loss, margin requirement and tick value.

 In addition to commission-free trading, Digitex is providing its customers with a unique user experience by allowing account holders to maintain their funds outside of the exchange.
 In other words, Digitex has no control over customers’ account balances and is a non-custodial exchange.
 Instead, account balances are held on the Ethereum blockchain.

-In terms of the comparison between Digitex and Bakkt, these exchanges are not competing for the same target market.
+In terms of the futures platform comparison between Digitex and Bakkt, these exchanges are not competing for the same target market.
 In other words, both exchanges will capture the attention of two different user groups in the cryptocurrency universe.